timescale/docs.timescale.com-content/tutorials/tutorial-forecasting.md

 # Tutorial: Time-Series Forecasting

-When working with time-series data, it is often the case that we want to predict what will happen in the future.
-TimescaleDB works with everything that works with PostgreSQL, so we can easily make use of tools that are already widely available.
+Time-series forecasting enables us to predict likely future values for a dataset based on historical time-series data.
+Time-series data collectively represents how a system, process, or behavior changes over time.
+When we accumulate millions of data points over a time period, we can build models to predict the next set of values likely to occur.

+Time-series predictions can be used to:

+* Forecast cloud infrastructure expenses next quarter
+* Forecast the value of a given stock in the future
+* Forecast the number of units of a product likely to be sold next quarter
+* Forecast the remaining lifespan of an IoT device
+* Forecast the number of taxi or ride share drivers necessary for a big holiday evening

+Time-series forecasting alone is a powerful tool.
+But time-series data joined with business data can be a competitive advantage for any developer.
+TimescaleDB is PostgreSQL for time-series data and as such, time-series data stored in TimescaleDB can be easily joined with business data in another relational database in order to develop an even more insightful forecast into how your data (and business) will change over time.

-In this tutorial, we will demonstrate how to integrate TimescaleDB with [R](#tutorial-r), [Apache MADlib](#tutorial-madlib), and [Python](#tutorial-python) to perform various methods of time-series forecasting.
+In this time-series forecasting example, we will demonstrate how to integrate TimescaleDB with [R](#tutorial-r), [Apache MADlib](#tutorial-madlib), and [Python](#tutorial-python) to perform various time-series forecasting methods.
 We will be using New York City taxicab data that is also used in our [Hello Timescale Tutorial][hello_timescale].
 The dataset contains information about all yellow cab trips in New York City in January 2016, including pickup and dropoff times, GPS coordinates, and total price of a trip.
-We seek to extract some interesting insights from this rich dataset, as well as explore the use of various forecasting and machine learning tools.
+We seek to extract some interesting insights from this rich dataset, build a time-series forecasting model, as well as explore the use of various forecasting and machine learning tools.

 ### Setting Up
 Prerequisites: